damianoneill/healthbot/docs/quickstart.md

 Note the two views that have been populated, the Tile View and the Table View.

 The Tile View uses **colored tiles**(Red, Yellow, Green Gray) to allow you to monitor and troubleshoot the health of a Device.
-In my case Green indicates that no problems have been detected.
+Green indicates that no problems have been detected.

 The Table View allows you to monitor and troubleshoot the health of a single Device based on HealthBot data provided in a **customizable table**.
 You can see from the screenshot that the chosen playbook includes information on System processes for e.g. CPU Utilization.